pactflow/docs.pactflow.io/website/docs/docs/examples/js/consumer/readme.md

   * Check if we are safe to deploy to prod (ie. has the pact content been successfully verified)
 * Deploy (only from master)
   * Deploy app (just pretend for the purposes of this example!)
-  * Tag the deployed consumer version as 'prod'
+  * Record the deployment in the Pact Broker

 ## Usage

 See the [Pactflow CI/CD Workshop](https://github.com/pactflow/ci-cd-workshop).

-## Bi-Directional Contract Testing Feature (BYO Tools)
+## Bi-directional Contracts Feature (BYO Tools)

 _NOTE: if you're running the CI/CD workshop, you can ignore this section.
 This is an extension to the example that demonstrates a new [feature](https://github.com/pactflow/roadmap/issues/4) in developer preview._

 This is an example of a Node consumer using Pact to create a consumer driven contract, and sharing it via [Pactflow](https://pactflow.io).

-It implements a "Product" website, to demonstrate the new Bi-Directional Contract Testing capability of Pactflow (previously referred to as Provider driven contracts, or collaborative contracts).
+It implements a "Product" website, to demonstrate the new bi-directional contract capability of Pactflow (previously referred to as Provider driven contracts, or collaborative contracts).
 See the [Provider](https://github.com/pactflow/example-pactflow-example-provider-dredd) counterpart.

 It is using a public tenant on Pactflow, which you can access [here](https://test.pact.dius.com.au) using the credentials `dXfltyFMgNOFZAxr8io9wJ37iUpY42M`/`O5AIZWxelWbLvqMd8PkAVycBJh2Psyg1`.
 The latest version of the Example Consumer/Example Provider pact is published [here](https://test.pact.dius.com.au/pacts/provider/pactflow-example-pactflow-example-provider-dredd/consumer/pactflow-example-consumer/latest).